josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🚢_flotilla_under_seige.md

 « Bienvenue en Israël»."](https://vm.tiktok.com/ZNRtEDyT5/)
 - [📹: CNN: "Far-Right National Security Minister Itamar Ben-Gvir Taunts Flotilla Activists"](https://vm.tiktok.com/ZNRtEsu2C/)
 - [📹: MEE: "'Appalling', 'degrading' and
 'unacceptable' is how EU leaders have condemned the footage released by Israel's Security Minister Itamar Ben-Gvir showing the abuse of the detainede d flotilla passengers which sparked international outrage."](https://vm.tiktok.com/ZNRnhpgmW/)
+- [📹: The Guardian: "Gaza flotilla activists allege sexual assault and rape in Israeli detention"](https://www.theguardian.com/world/2026/may/22/gaza-flotilla-activists-allege-sexual-assault-and-in-israeli-detention) – *SV is very sadly far more likely during military action worldwide, and in cycles of violence especially where driven by hypermasculinity culture, this becomes normalised.
+Significant SV to Palestinians has been reported with regularity.
+This is not to normalise the process, but to say that in current circumstances (eg: NYT reporting if unfamiliar), reports of SV outside the primary target group are not unexpected but remain devastating in impact.*

 *Action cannot start and end with condemnation of Ben Gvir; where is the end of the seige and starvation of the people of Gaza?*